Inspector B: Racing career

 As a two-year-old, Inspector B came second in the August Stakes, the Champagne Stakes, and the Great Eastern Handicap.

 At age three, Inspector B ran in the Belmont alongside another horse owned by the Dwyer Brothers, Buffalo.
 Buffalo's purpose was to act as a rabbit, setting the pace early in hopes of tiring out other horses and allowing Inspector B to win.
 The horse to beat was The Bard, who'd won that year's Preakness Stakes.
 Inspector B was sent off as the favorite, with The Bard as a second choice.
 During the race, Buffalo set a quick pace, which The Bard matched at first, taking the lead.
 Towards the end of the race, Buffalo started to tire, and Inspector B took the lead.
 The Bard almost caught up with him with a furlong to go, but ultimately lost.
 Inspector B won the race by a length, beating four other horses.

 11 days after his victory in the Belmont, Inspector B won the Tidal Stakes.
 During the rest of the season, he won the Harvest Handicap, the Lorillard Stakes, the United States Hotel Stakes, and the Travers Stakes.
 He came second in the Green Grass Stakes and the Coney Island Derby, and came third in the Sequel Stakes.

 Inspector B continued racing for several more years.
 At age six, he won the Bay Ridge Handicap, the Brookdale Handicap, and the Lawnview Handicap.
 He also came second in the Green Grass Stakes.

 Later life

 Following the 1889 season, Inspector B was retired to stud, where he had a respectable career.
 In 1907, he was sold to a farmer for $15 after his owner deemed him no longer useful.
 The farmer stated he intended to geld Inspector B and use him to plow his crops.

+Pedigree

+Inspector B is inbred 3D x 4D to the stallion Sovereign, meaning that he appears third generation and fourth generation on the dam side of his pedigree.

+Inspector B is inbred 4S x 5D to the stallion American Eclipse, meaning that he appears fourth generation on the sire side of his pedigree, and fifth generation (via Gypsy) on the dam side of his pedigree.